 CUNY Academic ASAP Student Advisor (Multiple Positions) in Queens, New York

-Reporting to the ASAP Director, the ASAP Academic Student Advisor will accomplish all the duties listed in the CUNY Title Overview as well as the following responsibilities:
+Reporting to the ASAP Associate Director, the ASAP Academic Student Adviser will perform the duties listed in the CUNY Title Overview as well as the following:

-Provide academic and personal support to guide students through the decision making and course selection process at LaGuardia.
+-Provide academic and personal support to guide students through the academic program and course selection process at QCC.

-Help students clarify their values and goals.
+-Help students clarify their academic and professional goals.
 Advise students regarding majors and related career choices.

-Work with advisors to present workshop and ASAP seminars.
+- Work with advisers to present workshops and ASAP seminars.

 Strong understanding of the needs and challenges facing students from diverse urban backgrounds